The Problem with Gluten-Free Foods

 Anything with a glycemic index above 70 is considered "high."
 An index of 56 to 69 is considered "medium," with anything 55 and under being considered "low."
 When trying to follow an anti-inflammatory diet, it is important to focus on these low-index foods.
 The higher the index, the higher the inflammation.

 The Impact of Chronic Inflammation on Your Body

 Chronic inflammation can lead to other diseases, including:

 Really, this list can go on and on.
 Suffering from chronic inflammation means you are living in an unhealthy state, which makes you more prone to other conditions.

-High glycemic foods cause you to leave the fat burning zone, as well.
+High-glycemic foods cause you to leave the fat-burning zone.
 When your blood sugar level is high, your body leaves your fat stores alone.
 When it is low, your body begins to convert your fat stores into energy.
 If you are trying to lose weight, foods high on the glycemic index can make your goal a lot harder to achieve.

 In order to process glucose, your body needs insulin.
-As your glucose levels rise, so does your glucose to help metabolize it into energy.
+As your glucose levels rise, so does your insulin to help metabolize it into energy.
 Glucose rises and falls very quickly, whereas insulin has a bit of lag time.
-So if you’re eating sugary meals, or foods high on the glycemic index many times a day, your insulin levels are likely remaining at fairly high levels.
-This can also cause those same chronic inflammation and autoimmune issues mentioned earlier.
+So if you’re eating sugary meals or foods high on the glycemic index many times a day, your insulin levels are likely remaining at fairly high levels.
+This can also cause the same chronic inflammation and autoimmune issues mentioned earlier.